GagePielsticker/Express-API-Boilerplate/README.md

 To use this download and extract files as normal and navigate to the root folder (not src).
 Then type `npm i` in console to install the dependencies.
 Once they are installed you will want to run the app through the `npm start` script.

 ## Dependencies
-- Express
+- Express (main framework)
-- Express-rate-limit
+- Express-rate-limit (application layer brute force protection)
-- https
+- https (TLS)
-- Helmet
+- Helmet (some header protection/safe defaults)
-- XSS
+- XSS (xss filtration)
-- Express-validator
+- Express-validator (route data validating)
-- Mongoose
+- Mongoose (databasing)
-- safe-compare
+- safe-compare (time based comparison protection)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.